-An itchy clitoris is not uncommon and may be natural depending on the occurrence, duration and secondary symptoms as it relates to the present health condition of the female.
+An itchy clitoris is not uncommon and may be natural depending on the occurrence, duration, and secondary symptoms as it relates to the present health condition of the female.
 When an itch occurs, then a good number of circumstances become suspect.

-What causes an itching clitoris?
+What causes an itching clitoris or vaginal itching?
 Knowing the right reason can be helpful in handling it.
-Firstly, the clitoris is a small sensitive part of the female sexual organ which sits just above the entrance of the vagina.
+Firstly, the <a href="https://www.tickle.life/blog/9-facts-about-the-clitoris-every-man-should-know/">clitoris </a>is a small sensitive part of the female sexual organ, which sits just above the entrance of the vagina.
 Its high sensitivity can be attributed to the presence of many nerve endings.
-So, when the clitoris itches here are the most likely reasons.
+So, when there is cltoris itching, here are the most likely reasons.

-this vaginal infection occurs when the levels of bacteria in the vagina become altered or unbalanced.
-Risk factors for bacterial vaginosis include.
+This vaginal infection occurs when the levels of bacteria in the vagina become altered or unbalanced.
+Risk factors for bacterial vaginosis include:

-this is a vaginal yeast infection caused by an overgrowth of yeast (candida) which causes the clit and other vaginal parts to itch.
+This is a vaginal yeast infection caused by an overgrowth of yeast (candida), which causes the clit and other vaginal parts to itch.
 It also comes along with other symptoms like thick white discharge in the semblance of cottage cheese, painful urination, a burning sensation, painful intercourse, redness, and swelling.

-The following risk factors contribute to the occurrence of candida infection.
+Let's have a look at some of the risk factors that contribute to the occurrence of candida infection.
 Diabetes or high blood sugar, pregnancy, douching or chemical vaginal washes, intake of certain antibiotics, certain birth control pills, weak immune system are some of them.

 This situation is surprisingly more common in females than in males.
 It is a condition whereby a person is persistently aroused without any sexual thoughts or form of stimulation.
 The sensation can go on for as briefly as hours to as long as months.
 Women who experience this find it more unpleasant than pleasant as they do not exactly want to feel aroused and cannot freely discuss this with anyone openly, not even their doctors.

-Also, people who suffer from epilepsy, restless leg syndrome and Tourette’s syndrome may be more likely to have episodes of PGAD.
+Also, people who suffer from epilepsy, restless leg syndrome, and Tourette’s syndrome may be more likely to have episodes of PGAD.

-when a person has cancer of the vulvar, several other things in addition to an itching clitoris can occur, these include, thicker, lighter or darker areas of the skin on the vulva or reddish or pinkish areas of skin, vaginal discharge or bleeding, pain or burning sensation, an unhealing sore, lump on the vagina.
+When a person has cancer of the vulvar, several other things in addition to an itching clitoris can occur.
+These include thicker, lighter, or darker areas of the skin on the vulva or reddish or pinkish areas of skin, vaginal discharge or bleeding, pain or burning sensation, an unhealing sore, lump on the vagina.
 At the occurrence of any of these signs, one should see the doctor right away for a pelvic examination.

 Now we know that a lot of issues that go from mild to very serious are led by an itch in the clitoris.
 Whatever the case may be, offering an immediate solution to the itch before or after diagnosis could be very helpful.
 So here are some solutions.